gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-which tells Gradle that the common dependencies between the runtime classpath and the compile classpath should be "aligned" to the versions used at compile time.
+which tells Gradle that the common dependencies between the runtime classpath and the compile classpath should be aligned to the versions used at compile time.

-There are many configuration options which are described in the [user manual](userguide/consistent_resolution.html).
+There are many options to configure this feature which are described in the [user manual](userguide/consistent_resolution.html).

 ## New features and usability improvements